Update! – Also check out my new post on EA Sports Active, and win your very own copy, contest ends June 1st, so don’t miss out!

 The main draw, I think, is that the variety of exercises and activities make the experience fun.
 The squats and lunge jumps might not exactly be a joy, but when you move on in your routine to inline skating, dance, tennis, batting, and several others, things never get boring.

 I got a chance to try the game out last week at EA Sports HQ in Redwood City, CA (and at their Season Opener), and what was immediately most impressive to me were the ease of use, and the advancement in activities.
 Now that you have the nunchuk in the leg strap, you get realtime feedback on how your whole body is positioned.
 The little “you” on the screen moves along with you, and if your arms aren’t in the right position, or you aren’t squatting enough, you see it on the screen.
 This allows for a pretty serious upgrade from some of the “games” on Wii Fit.
 The idea now becomes a question of what physical movements can you do with a “game” excuse to them.
 Thus, we get activities like inline skating, which is basically a squat and jump exercise.
-Physically you feel like your exercising, but psychologically you don’t.
+Physically you feel like your exercising, but psychologically you don’t so it comes as a bit of a surprise when you start to see results, which you really do, and quickly.
+These appear even faster if you use STEEL supplements to support your workouts, as they provide your body with all the nutrients it needs to be able to work to its full potential.

 What makes EA Sports Active a real winner for me is the combination of variety, fun, and Balance Board functionality.
 While the Balance Board isn’t necessary at all (and I didn’t get to try it out), the additional possibility is a big plus.
 A big test of this combination, especially the fun, was seen at the EA Season Opener when Lauren Bernat (yes – Wii Fit girl) demonstrated EA Sports Active over and over.